harshit012/Web_Services_Framework/README.md

 **10.@InjectApplicationDirectory**

-   If you wanted to get the working directory of your project then you have to apply this annotation on class.
-The class should contain a field of type ApplicationDirectory &      the necessary setter method.
-The way of writing code is as same as the above code.
+   If you want to get the path of working directory, then you have to apply this InjectApplicationDirectory annotation on the class.
+The class should have a field of type ApplicationDirectory &  the appropriate setter method for that field.
+The way of writing the code is as same as the previous code.

-The Class ApplicationDirectory has only one method:
+The Class ApplicationDirectory has only one method: i.e.  File getDirectory();
-* File getDirectory();

 Example:
 ```